Having academic integrity means acting fairly and honestly when engaging in academic activities.

-Cheating, plagiarizing and inappropriate copying of textbooks are examples of types of academic misconduct.
+Cheating, plagiarizing and inappropriate copying of textbooks are examples of types of academic integrity violations.

 By having and applying an Academic Integrity Policy, Conestoga ensures graduates complete their studies fairly and honestly through hard work and dedication, and thus are well-prepared for their future careers.